airframesio/data/README.md

 Shoot us a note to let us know that you're using it at [licensing@airframes.io](mailto:licensing@airframes.io) so that we can tell others about your cool project, or update you if there are going to be significant changes to the structure of data.

+If you find these resources useful, you may also consider [contributing to our data project funds](https://buy.stripe.com/aEU5m42QLdWI67mcMP).
+This is optional for non-commercial uses, but thank you for any contributions.

 # Commercial Licensing

 Use of the data here for your **commercial** projects **is not allowed without financial compensation**.
 We have put significant resources into gathering, publishing, updating, curating, and otherwise creating for our own projects that it is expected that commercial projects must pay for licensing.

-Please contact [licensing@airframes.io](mailto:licensing@airframes.io) if you would like to license this data for your commercial effort.
+You may [purchase an annual license](https://buy.stripe.com/9AQ01K1MH8CoanCeUY) for this data for your commercial effort.
+If you need more information, please contact [licensing@airframes.io](mailto:licensing@airframes.io).

 # Projects